Y0Coss/docs-fork/pages/network/load_balancer/create_http_https/guide.en-gb.md

 ### Add an SSL/TLS certificate <a name="certificate"></a>

 The previous section described the general configuration for an HTTP frontend.
 This section describes the additional steps to enable support for the HTTPS protocol on an HTTP frontend.
-In particular, you will need to :
+In particular, you will need to:

-- switch the frontend to port 443, the standard port for the HTTPS protocol ;
+- switch the frontend to port 443, the standard port for the HTTPS protocol;
 - configure an SSL/TLS certificate to authenticate and encrypt the connections.

 Whether you choose a configuration via the API or via the OVHcloud Control Panel, you will have a choice between 2 strategies for your SSL/TLS certificates.
-This choice depends on your needs as well as the current solutions in place :
+This choice depends on your needs as well as the current solutions in place:

 - Import an existing SSL/TLS certificate.
 - Order an automatically managed SSL/TLS certificate.
 The ordering of DV and EV certificates will be available soon.